HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

     with the language that is most probable the best one in the "language" property and the confidence it got detected in the "confidence" property
   - in case of errors during the call resolve with an error message according to the pattern found in the catch clause in "src/detect-language.js"
-- use the "ibmcloud fn action" command above to install the action after you have changed the code
+- use the "ibmcloud fn action" command above or the [Cloud Functions Web-UI](https://cloud.ibm.com/functions) to install the action after you have changed the code

 ## Implement Text Translation